wazar/sysctl-optimizer/README.md

 Automatically optimize Linux kernel parameters (sysctl) for your server.
 Detects hardware, generates optimized configuration, tests each parameter, and applies only what works.

+## About

+This project is a hardened, production-ready fork of the original [sysctl-Generator](https://github.com/ENGINYRING/sysctl-Generator) by ENGINYRING.
+It has been completely rewritten with extensive error handling, parameter testing, and additional features for enterprise use.

+## Key Improvements Over Original

+- **Individual Parameter Testing**: Tests every parameter individually, disables unsupported ones
+- **Container Detection**: Detects Docker/LXC/Kubernetes and warns about limitations
+- **BBR Detection**: Automatically uses BBR if available, falls back to cubic
+- **Dry Run Mode**: Preview changes without applying
+- **Force Mode**: For automation/CI usage
+- **Extensive Error Handling**: Won't crash on unexpected inputs
+- **Bounds Checking**: Safe values with min/max limits
+- **Backup & Rollback**: Creates timestamped backups
+- **Production Ready**: Used in production environments

 ## Features

 - **Zero Configuration**: Auto-detects CPU, RAM, network speed, and disk type